-My heart has overflowed with a good word, I myself say my works to the king, my tongue is the pen of a swift-writing scribe.
+My heart overflows with a good word, I address my works to the king; my tongue is the pen of a swiftly writing scribe.

-Thou art fairer than the sons of men, grace has been poured on thy lips, therefore God has blessed thee forever.
+Thou art fairer than the sons of men; grace has been poured on thy lips, therefore God has blessed thee forever.

-Gird thy sword upon thy thigh, O mighty one, in thy splendor and thy beauty.
+Gird thy sword upon thy thigh, O mighty one, in thy splendor and thy majesty.

-And string thy bow, prosper and reign because of truth, gentleness and righteousness, and wondrously shall thy right hand guide thee.
+And bend thy bow and prosper and reign because of truth and meekness and righteousness, and thy right hand shall guide thee wondrously.

-Thine arrows are sharp, O mighty one, in the heart of the ’enemies of the king; the peoples shall fall under thee.
+Thine arrows are sharp, O mighty one, in the heart of the king’s enemies; peoples shall fall under thee.

-Thy throne, O God, is for ever and ever, thy royal scepter is a scepter of uprightness.
+Thy throne, O God, is for ever and ever, a scepter of righteousness is the scepter of thy kingdom.

 Thou hast loved righteousness and hated iniquity; therefore God, thy God, has anointed thee with the oil of gladness more than thy companions.

-Myrrh and aloes and cassia exhale from thy garments, and from the ivory palaces they have gladdened thee,
+Thy robes are fragrant with myrrh and aloes and cassia.

-These daughters of kings in thine honor.
+From the ivory palaces they have made thee glad, these daughters of kings in thine honor.

-At thy right hand stood the queen dressed in gold-woven raiment richly embroidered.
+At thy right hand stood the queen, clothed in garments of inwoven gold, adorned in varied colors.

-Listen, O daughter, behold and incline thine ear: forget thine own people and thy father’s house.
+Hear, O daughter and see, and incline thine ear; forget thy people and thy father’s house.

-For the king shall greatly desire thy beauty, for he is himself thy Lord.
+For the king shall greatly desire thy beauty, for he is thy Lord.

-And the daughters of Tyre shall worship him with gifts, the rich among the people shall entreat thy countenance.
+The daughters of Tyre shall worship him with gifts, the rich among the people shall entreat thy countenance.